KeremAltaylar/Stringillum/README.md

   let bandfreq = map(mouseX, 0, windowWidth, 0, 15000);
   filter.freq(bandfreq);
   ```
 This is the object that I created.
+It is spesifically designed for huge amounts which are controlled by "for" loops.

 ```javascript
 class dEllipse {